Mahoney96/NoDB-Project/README.md

 - This is a self-wellness scheduling and loggin app.
 - Full CRUD
     - GET: get
     - POST:
     - PUT:
     - Delete:

 ### Functionality

-- Want the header at the top to display the name of the app.
+- The header at the top to display the name of the app.
 - when App loads, three clickable boxes will appear as the App's main  directory menu: "Profile", "VENTO Log", "Profile Settiings".
     - Profile: Cickable button, loads the Profile Menu page.
     - VENTO Log: Cickable button, loads the VENTO Log Menu screen.